 The building is in need of significant repairs, and the Georgian glory of the landscape has been forgotten.
 The house is rarely open, and many people in the area have never visited this priceless piece of local heritage.

-We’re working on plans to change that.
+We’re working on changing that.
 But English Heritage is a charity, and we need your help.

 OUR PLANS FOR MARBLE HILL

 This is an exciting opportunity to open up Marble Hill House more often, revive the landscape and improve the facilities across the park.

 - Conserving the interior and exterior of the house

 - Opening up the house more often, for free